Ender878/LambdaPlotter/README.md

 # BETTER SERIAL PLOTTER

-**Better Serial Plotter** is a fast and lightweight serial plotter useful for reading serial data from microcontroller or similar devices.
+**Better Serial Plotter** is a fast and lightweight serial plotter useful for reading serial data from microcontroller or other devices.

 ## Install Conan dependencies